Complain about tax credits

 - the word ‘Complaint’ at the top of your letter

-Ask the Tax Credit Office to review their response and send you a final decision.
+Ask HMRC to review their response and send you a final decision.

 If you’re unhappy with the final decision, you can contact the Independent Adjudicator.

-You may be able to claim costs (eg for postage, phone calls) if the Tax Credit Office admits they made a mistake.
+You may be able to claim costs (for example for postage or phone calls) if HMRC admits they made a mistake.
 Ask them for details.